homalg-project/CddInterface/README.md

 # Install

+Make sure you can update "configure" scriptes by installing `autoconf`

+    sudo apt-get install autoconf

+or

+    sudo apt-get install dh-autoreconf

 ## Simple

 For a simplyfied installation, try the following two commands in the main CddInterface directory

     gap makedoc.g
-    install.sh <path-to-gaproot>
+    ./install.sh <path-to-gaproot>

 If that does not work, try the following

 ## Advanced

-Go inside the cddlib directory, and create an install directory
+Go inside the cddlib directory and create a directory `build` using the following commands:

     cd cddlib
+    make clean
     mkdir build

 After that, compile cddlib via